Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

 Outboard motors: peculiarities and precautions in their handling.

-man overboard systems (automatic stop)
+man systems to the water (automatic shutdown).

 • Adduce

-• Guide Ace
+• Guide ace

-Section 4.
+Paragraph 4.
 Maneuvers.

 • Dock maneuvers,

-• docking and undocking.
+• docks and undocks.

 • Safety speed.